SynetoNet/serializeJSON/README.md

 }
 ```

-Default types used by the plugin are defined in `$.serializeJSON.defaultOptions.defaultTypes`.
+Default types used by the plugin are defined in `defaultBaseOptions.defaultTypes`.

 Options
 -------

-With no options, `.serializeJSON()` returns the same as a regular HTML form submission when serialized as Rack/Rails params.
+With no options, `serializeJSON()` returns the same as a regular HTML form submission when serialized as Rack/Rails params.
 In particular:

   * Values are **strings** (unless appending a `:type` to the input name)
   * Unchecked checkboxes are ignored (as defined in the W3C rules for [successful controls](http://www.w3.org/TR/html401/interact/forms.html#h-17.13.2)).